 - Non-REM (NREM) sleep

 NREM sleep, characterized by slow brain waves, is the stage where the body repairs itself.
-REM is characterized by dreaming and low muscle tone, meaning the muscles are relaxed and loose.
+REM is characterized by dreaming and low muscle tone, meaning that the muscles are relaxed.

-However, birds higher muscle tone while sleeping than mammals.
-This allows them to perch and sleep at the same time.
+However, birds have more muscle tone while sleeping than mammals, allowing them to perch and sleep simultaneously.
 Despite this minor difference, birds still experience REM sleep.
-As such, parrots can have dreams, and sometimes nightmares.

 - Improve their memory